Where to Find Farmers Markets in Colorado Springs

 Western Museum of Mining and Industry

-Located at the Western Museum of Mining and Industry every Monday (and Wednesday) from 10 a.m. – 5 p.m., this market offers visitors a chance to peruse local vendors selling fresh produce, handmade crafts and other artisanal goods.
-The Pikes Peak Library District Bookmobile is usually there on Mondays for Storytime.
-Of course, it’s a great chance to check out the fascinating history of mining in Colorado.
-Doublecheck the dates with the Mining Museum, as they have announced the market but not specified exact dates for 2024.
+Located at the Western Museum of Mining and Industry every Monday (and Wednesday) from 10 a.m. – 2 p.m., this market offers visitors a chance to peruse local vendors selling fresh produce, handmade crafts and other artisanal goods.
+Check with the Mining Museum to verify exact dates.

 wmmi.org